WolfeQuilting/wolfequilting.github.io/quilts/scrappy2.md

 ![Playing with Scraps](assets/scrap2-9.jpg)

-When they come off the machine I keep the jump stiches between the two halves connect:
+When they come off the machine I keep the jump stiches between the two halves connected:

 ![Playing with Scraps](assets/scrap2-8.jpg)

 This way I can't flip one of them around on accident.
 I nest the center seams and push them through the machine again.
-It goes very fast.
+It goes very quickly.

 This is what 4 yards of fabric can produce: